top of page

 What is ABS Plastic?

 ABS is acrylonitrile butadiene styrene.
 ABS is widely used in the automotive Industry.
-It has good impact resistance, rigidity and toughness.
+It has good impact resistance, rigidity, and toughness.
 It also chemical resistance to some extent when compared with other common polymers.
-Apart from being used for mechanical purposes it is also used for electrical purposes.
+Apart from being used for mechanical purposes, it is also used for electrical purposes.
 It can be 3D Printed using FDM Technology.
-ABS is part of the thermoplastic polymers family, constituting a commonly used thermoplastic polymer.
+ABS is part of the thermoplastic polymer family, constituting a commonly used thermoplastic polymer.
 True to its name, ABS is derived from Acrylonitrile, Butadiene, and Styrene polymers.
 This material finds widespread use in personal or household 3D printing, primarily employing FDM or FFF 3D printers.
 Its popularity in this context stems from its ease of use with desktop 3D printers and commendable material properties.
 In the following sections, we will explore the various aspects of ABS, including its properties, applications, and both advantages and disadvantages.

 Properties of ABS Plastic